abhishek-01k/ArchwayTokenFactory/apps/archwaytokenfactory/presets/CrowdsourceToken.md

 ## Who is your community?

-All-Stars List is an invite only, application based list of wallets you can use to airdrop your token to.
-It only includes members of the Solana community that earned their way into this list.
+All-Stars List is an invite only list, application based list of wallets you can use to airdrop your token to.

+It only includes members of a specific community that earned their way into this list.
 No bots - no duplicates.

 ## What is the DAO going to be used for?